-Recently I have become manager to a local football team.
+Recently I have become a manager of a local football team.
 I find myself using delegation in getting players to assist my workload.
 Because of this get branded lazy or I have people saying I am ‘Chief Delegator’.
 But actually this is where success comes from and getting everyone to muck in and help out.

 These are actually good management skills if you read my road to failure article on laziness.
 It shows that success happens when the managers can spend time physically working on strengthening the football team or business rather than working within it.

 Your value as a leader isn’t knowing how to do everything, it’s knowing who can do what and getting them to do it!